Is your business paying too much for its energy?

 Whenever you waste energy, your business is paying for energy that it doesn’t actually need.
 Inefficiency can really add up: recent research revealed that businesses are paying around £60 million in unnecessary energy bills annually as a result of energy being wasted.

-This means that focusing on boosting your energy efficiency [link to efficiency blog when published] can have a substantial impact on your energy bills.
+This means that focusing on boosting your energy efficiency can have a substantial impact on your energy bills.
 Whether you’re already prioritising energy efficiency or you’re just starting out on your efficiency journey, your consumption data will give you the information you need to plan your next steps.
 Analyse your energy data – are there any areas where you’re using a lot more energy than in other areas, or is there any unusual consumption outside of your usual patterns?
 By identifying the most pressing areas for improvement within your organisation, you’ll be able to put well-informed energy efficiency measures in place to reduce your energy bills.

 Not engaging with the market

 With so many energy products and suppliers in the market, businesses that regularly switch their supplier can benefit from the best deals and the cheapest prices but many organisations simply don’t engage with the energy market.
 Smaller businesses are the most likely to be disengaged, which means that many are paying too much for their utilities.
 Ofgem recently found that microbusinesses (those with less than 10 staff) pay almost twice as much for their gas and 35% more for their electricity than larger businesses.